 The use of the included adhesive bandage is strongly encouraged to protect the sensor during use.
 If possible, do not remove the bandage during sensor wear, as this can increase the risk of accidental sensor removal.
 If you need to remove the bandage at any time, cut the bandage off carefully and replace it with another bandage.

 When applying the bandage, it is best not to remove the middle piece of the white backing so that only the outside ring of the bandage has the sticky side exposed.
-Only remove the 4 outermost pieces so that your bandage does not pull on the CGM upon removal and instead is only stuck to your skin.
+Only remove the four outermost pieces so that your bandage does not pull on the CGM upon removal and instead is only stuck to your skin.

-If you have an active lifestyle, we recommend considering additional skin adhesive wipes (like Skin Tac or Skin-Prep wipes) in addition to the NutriSense bandage.
+If you have an active lifestyle, we recommend considering additional skin adhesive wipes (like Skin Tac or Skin-Prep wipes) in addition to the Nutrisense bandage.

-If you have a reaction to the adhesive bandages provided or have any other concerns about your sensor wear, please message your dietitian or the NutriSense support team.
+If you have a reaction to the adhesive bandages provided or have any other concerns about your sensor wear, please message your dietitian or the Nutrisense support team.
 We’re happy to help you find what works best for you!

 IMPORTANT: Once the sensor has been applied, it cannot be re-applied or adjusted.
-Make sure to not test the application as it can only be done once.
+Make sure not to test the application, as it can only be done once.

 Each CGM lasts for 14 days and allows you to monitor your glucose levels 24/7 without any blood being drawn.
 At the end of the sensor's life, you will be notified in the app once you have less than 24 hours left.
-Here is how to tell if your sensor is activated/expired.
+Here is how to tell if your sensor is expired.

 In an effort to take care of the earth, we are directing members to the Abbott Sensor Kit Take-Back Pilot while available to recycle their kit with purpose.
-The program recycles the CGM applicator while the CGM sensor (applied to arm) can be discarded at home.
+The program recycles the CGM applicator while the CGM sensor (applied to the arm) can be discarded at home.
 Don't worry, there is no needle in the CGM, so it is safe to throw out.

 Now that your sensor is on, let's activate it!